MarioHsiao/Dow-Jones-Infrastructure/docs/Content/Components/NewsRadar90DayAvg/Configuration/Javascript.md

 			// Set DOM element id which will hold the component.
 Required. container : "newsRadarContainer",

-			// Set data, if already available at this point.
-Optional.
-            data: {
-				// Click on "View Sample Data" to see sample data },

 			// Set component specific options.
 Optional.
 			options: {
 				displayTicker: false,